Dylan-Gallagher/ai-compliance-verifier/README.md

 # AI Compliance Verifier
 ![Poster.png](Poster.png)
 ## About
 This project started as a university project at Trinity College Dublin in collaboration with IBM Research.
+This project won the Public Choice Award sponsored by Microsoft.
-We have continued to development of it in this repo.
+We have continued the development of it in this repo.
 The original project repo that this was forked off can be found [here](https://github.com/AllanNastin/ethical-ai/).

 This tool aims to help AI developers make sure their models are compliant with the new EU AI Act.